-Today I spoke at the Girl Scout Conference on the topic of women inventors/women innovators.
+Today I spoke at the Girl Scout Conference on the topic of women inventors and women innovators and I saw firsthand why kids are so creative.
 The session was sponsored by the people at THQ who make the U Draw Game Tablet for the Nintento wii.

 Then the Girl Scouts had a unique kind of roundtable area where the Girl Scouts could sit and talk to a woman who had excelled in some kind of career.
 Mine was inventor.

 At first I thought there weren’t any girls that were even interested in being an inventor.
 But I ended up having quite a few.
 The first group felt that inventing was just too hard and they could never do it.
 So when the second group came by I tried to coax ideas out of them and convince them that anybody could be an inventor by giving examples of kid inventors that had come up with successful products, like Abbey Fleck, who invented the Makin’ Bacon rack for the microwave.
 She came up with the idea after running out of towels to soak up the bacon grease.
 She became a million by the time she was a teenager.
 Now, that’s what they wanted to hear.
 Someone their age who had actually done it.